ONSgeo/sdg-15-1-1/README.md

 ## Introduction

 The Sustainable Development Goals (SDGs) are part of the UN 2030 Agenda for Sustainable Development.
-The Office for National Statistics (ONS) reports the UK data for the SDG indicators on the [UK Sustainable Development Goals webpage](https://sdgdata.gov.uk/), contributing to progress towards a sustainable global future.
+The Office for National Statistics (ONS) reports some of the UK data for the SDG indicators on the [UK Sustainable Development Goals webpage](https://sdgdata.gov.uk/), contributing to progress towards a sustainable global future.

 Included in the 17 SDGs is Goal 15, which aims to ["Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification and halt and reverse land degradation and halt biodiversity loss"](https://sdgs.un.org/goals/goal15).
 One indicator that supports this goal is **15.1.1: Forest area as a proportion of total land area**.